voskresenskiy/Udacity-Data-Warehouse-Project/README.md

 ### Files

-- dwh.cfg -- The config file that contains all important redshift database information
+- dwh.cfg.
+The config file that contains all important redshift database information

-- create_delete_cluster.py -- the script has two main functions: creating and deleting Redshift cluster.
+- create_delete_cluster.py.
+The script has two main functions: creating and deleting Redshift cluster.
 When a user runs the sceript, they will be asked first if they want to create or delete cluster.
 In the case when a user chooses 'create', the script will also save newly created IAM role and an endpoint address to the file dwh.cfg

-- sql_quieries.py -- the python file contains all SQL queries needed for dropping, creating and inserting operation
+- sql_quieries.py.
+The python file contains all SQL queries needed for dropping, creating and inserting operation

-- create_tables.py -- the script connects to a Redshift cluster and creates staging tables for copying data from S3 and tables for a star schema
+- create_tables.py.
+The script connects to a Redshift cluster and creates staging tables for copying data from S3 and tables for a star schema

--- etl.py -- the script connects to a Redshift cluster and will copy data from S3 repository to staging tables and then will insert values into tables created by the previous script
+- etl.py.
+The script connects to a Redshift cluster and will copy data from S3 repository to staging tables and then will insert values into tables created by the previous script

 ### How to run the project